Avtem/SCounter/README.md

-Source code for the program "SCounter"
+Source code for the program "SСountеr"

 READ ME!!!<br>
 This is my private project.
 I was the only person working on it, so it will not build on other machines.